-Miami Certified Public Accountant License Defense Attorneys
+Miami Accountant License Defense Lawyer

 Florida Professional License Defense Lawyers Representing Certified Public Accountants

 Certified public accountants (CPAs) are important professionals in Florida who assist clients with complicated financial matters.
 Indeed, under Chapter 473 of the Florida Statutes, the state recognizes a significant “need for independent and objective public accountants.”
-Yet when a public accountant is accused of violating the law, it’s extremely important to work with an experienced Miami accountant license defense attorney.
+Yet when a public accountant is accused of violating the law, it’s extremely important to work with an experienced Miami accountant license defense lawyer.

 At the law offices of Ratzan & Faccidomo, LLC, we have years of experiencing assisting clients who face professional disciplinary proceedings.
 In Florida, the Department of Business and Professional Regulation (DBPR) Division of Certified Public Accounting is responsible for regulating CPAs as well as accounting firms.
 As such, the DBPR handles all matters concerning licensure applications, including applications for licensure by endorsement, temporary permit applications, the reactivation of delinquent or inactive licenses, and accounting firm licensure.
 The Florida Board of Accountancy also handles CPA requirements for certification, licensure, and reciprocity.
-If you need representation before the DBPR or the Florida Board of Accountancy, contact an experienced Miami license defense attorney today.
+If you need representation before the DBPR or the Florida Board of Accountancy, contact an experienced Miami license defense lawyer today.

 Florida Law and Public Accountancy